EvelynDorina/CapstoneProject-BookNote/README.md

 # BookNote Application

 BookNote is a web-based book review application where users can add, view, and search book reviews.
-Users can submit reviews with a rating and see other user reviews as well.
+Users can submit reviews with a rating as well.
 This project uses Express.js, PostgreSQL, and EJS.

 ## Features